German Guy: Plot

 Soon after, Franz finds that Chris has discovered his secret and decides to take Peter and Chris to the basement to murder them.
 Successfully able to wrestle the gun from Franz, Chris is faced with whether to shoot his father or Franz, questioning which one is his "real father."
-Peter then points out that he and Franz look nothing alike; confused, Chris asks when is his birthday — a question that Peter does not know the answer to.
-When Franz answers the question correctly, Chris shoots Peter, causing Franz to grab the gun from him and taking the two hostage.
+Peter then points out that he and Franz look nothing alike; confused, Chris asks when his birthday is — a question that Peter does not know the answer to.
+When Franz answers the question correctly, Chris shoots Peter, causing Franz to grab the gun from him and take the two hostage.
 The next morning, Lois visits Franz, telling him that Chris and Peter did not return home.
 Franz tells Lois that he has not seen the two, but the two discover a small window in the basement that they have become trapped in.
 Chris sees Herbert come by and begs Herbert to save them.
 Dressing in his military uniform, Herbert storms Franz's home.
-Franz then rips off his sweater vest and shirt to reveal his Nazi uniform and the two veterans begin fighting; however, the fight is considerably slow given their respective ages and includes a visit from Franz's personal minder when he is unable to rise from the couch after he and Herbert stop to take their pills.
-Finally, however, Franz stumbles and falls off his front porch step, Herbert tries to grab him, but Franz grabs short of his hand and is killed instantly by the fall.
-Herbert then salutes Franz's corpse, before stuffing it into the oven and turning on the gas.
+Franz then rips off his sweater vest and shirt to reveal his Nazi uniform, and the two veterans begin fighting; however, the fight is considerably slow given their respective ages and includes a visit from Franz's personal minder when he is unable to rise from the couch after he and Herbert stop to take their pills.
+Finally, however, Franz stumbles and falls off his front porch step; Herbert tries to grab him, but Franz grabs his hand short and is killed instantly by the fall.
+Herbert then salutes Franz's corpse before stuffing it into the oven and turning on the gas.
 After rescuing Chris and Peter, Chris thanks Herbert, and the two become friends again.
 Meg then shows up and tells Peter that Herbert had called her "thunder thighs", after which Peter thanks Herbert.